HEVAWEB/emse-laparo-dashboard/README.md

 ## Instructions

 ### Where to start with ARTEMIS?

+In the root directory of any Artemis project you should see a bunch of files and sub-directories.
+Here are the ones you should know about:

-* The directory `apps`: define the pages of the dashboard
+- The directory `apps`: define the pages' content, layout, intreactivity of the dashboard
-* The directory `assets`: text contents
+- The directory `assets`: text contents, images, fonts, etc.
-* The directory `builds`: graphs
+- The directory `builds`: Plotly graphs
-* The file `index.py`: general info (name, menu)
+- The file `index.py`: general info (name, menu)

 ### How to include text documents in the dashboard?

 The easy way is to include a **Markdown** file in `assets/contents/`.
 An example is given in `assets/contents/demo.md`.
 Then, the content is added to the dashboard with the Python file `apps/context.py`.

 See also <https://dash.plot.ly/dash-core-components/markdown>.

-Remark: instead of using Markdown, you could write all the text you need in Python using Dash\'s HTML components for structure (not recommended).
+Remark: instead of using Markdown, you could write all the text you need in Python using Dash\'s HTML components for structure (**not recommended**).

 ### How to create interactives graphs?